thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 ```

 (Don't worry about that `th:each` attribute.
 It is an _iterating attribute_ and
-will talk about it later.)
+we will talk about it later.)